diyaamina/ABC-v.-St-George-s-Healthcare-NHS-Trust-2020-/README.md

 ### Issues:
 The crucial legal issue became whether the clincial team's decision not to inform ABC could constitute negligence in law, especially given they were following the established patient's wishes and clinical guidance regarding confidentiality.

-ABC had to prove, on the balance of probabilities, that earlier disclosure would have lef not only to testing but also to termination.
+ABC had to prove, on the balance of probabilities, that earlier disclosure would have left not only to testing but also to termination.
 This addresses both factual and speculative hurdles, particularly regarding her intentions, timing of testing, and the legal timeframe for lawful termination of her pregnancy.

 ### Legal Context:
 Wrongful birth claims generally involve circumstances in which a patient alleges that negligence deprived her of the opportunity to avoid the birth of a child affected by serious medical conditions, usually through termination of pregnancy.
 In ABC's case, the wrongful birth aspect was not of a healthy but unwanted child but encompassed asserted loss of reproductive autonomy and the birth of a child at 50% risk of Huntington's Disease in which she unknowingly carried.